persteenolsen/flask-vercel-start-one/README.md

 - Create the virtual envirement ".venv" for the Flask Web App by Powershell or by VS Code
 - Virtual Enviroment by VS Code: "View - Command Palette - Python Create Enviroment"

-# Run the Flask Web App without Debug
+# Run the Flask Web App without Debug from terminal

 - Right click the local folder with the Flask Web App and open Powershell
 - Run "flask run" and type "http://127.0.0.1:5000/" in your Browser and check the site is loaded
 - If ".flaskenv" is not found run "pip install python-dotenv" and run "flask run" again
 - You can also run the Flask Web App by run "flask --app api/index run" which point directly at the Flask entry file

-# Local development / debug / hot reload / refresh:
+# Local development / debug / hot reload / refresh from VS Code:

-- The folder ".vscode" include the launch file for local development / debug by VS Code
+- The folder ".vscode" includes the launch file for local development / debug by VS Code.
+Note: For some reason debug throw an exeption, but without chrashing and you can see the changes by f5.
+However, just "run without debug" and you will notise that the debug is still on and hit f5 for see the changes.
+This way you will avoid the exception
+- Open a Browser and type "http://127.0.0.1:5000/" to see the site
+- Make a change in a file and type f5 or refresh the Browser to see the change

+# Local development / debug / hot reload / refresh outside VS Code:

-- To debug from outside VS Code right click at the rootfolder with the repository forked from GitHub, open Powershell and type: "flask run --debug" which use the settings in the .flaskenv file.
+- To debug from outside VS Code right click at the rootfolder with the repository forked from GitHub, open Powershell and type: "flask run --debug" which should use the settings in the .flaskenv file.
 - By using "flask run --debug" you could get promted to do: "pip install python-dotenv" for make things work
 - Check that the package "python-dotenv" is installed by running "pip list" to display a package list
+- Now you should be able to start in debug mode just by typing "flask run"
 - Open a Browser and type "http://127.0.0.1:5000/" to see the site
 - Make a change in a file and type f5 or refresh the Browser to see the change